 there is another position, and that is

-that we might suggest that we do not
+that we might suggest that we dont

 pay for free needles and we might even

-not be paying people and taking care of
+challenge the concept that we shouldnt be paying people and taking care of

 them for risky behavior, whether it is